What Happens to Someone’s Pension When they Die?

 - A reduced pension will often continue to be paid to a spouse, civil partner or other dependent until they die.

-The precise benefits vary from scheme to scheme.
-You can check what benefits are due by contacting the pension scheme provider.
+The exact benefits vary from scheme to scheme.
+You can check what benefits are due by contacting the deceased's pension provider.

 Defined Contribution Pensions

-Defined contribution pensions are subject to different tax rules.
+Defined contribution pensions are subject to different tax rules than other pension schemes.
 What happens with a defined contribution pension will depend on whether or not the deceased died before or after they turned 75 years of age.

 If the deceased died before their 75th birthday:

-- Income from a single pension will stop unless there is a ‘guaranteed period’ attached to it.
-If there is a guaranteed period then the pension payments will continue to be paid tax-free until the end of the guaranteed period.
+Income from a single pension will stop unless there was a 'guaranteed period'.
+If there is a guaranteed period, the pension will be paid to the Beneficiaries until the end of that period and income tax will apply to those payments.

 If the deceased died after their 75th birthday: